BrickMMO/tasks/accounts.markdown

    ![GitHub Avatar](images/screenshot-stackoverflow-url.png)

-5. Login to the [BrickMMO Flow](https://flow.brickmmo.com/) appliation and complete your profile.
+5. Login to the [BrickMMO Flow](https://flow.brickmmo.com/) application and complete your profile.
 Your starting email is your personal email you provided Humber when registering, and your default password is `password`.

    Make sure to include the following information: